Neebzan/vintage-story-dedicated-docker/README.md

 ## Image
 The image and it's tags are found here: https://hub.docker.com/repository/docker/neebz/vintage-story-server/general

+Version `2026.05.10-1` and later have been updated to dotnet 10 to follow the game version >= 1.22.
+If you want to play < 1.21 you should stay on tag `2025.07.28-1`.
+Note that this version does NOT support the `CHANNEL` environment variable, and it requires the Docker Run `user` to be 1000.
+Version `2026.05.10-1` is updated to mount both download and server files to game files with a bind mount to ensure user privileges work as intended.

 Version `2025.07.28-1` and later have been updated to dotnet 8 to follow the game version >= 1.21.
 If you want to play < 1.21 you should stay on tag `2025.04.14-1`.
 Note that this version does NOT support the `CHANNEL` environment variable.